Silvertones Choir for Older Adults -- An Outreach Program of the Larimer Chorale

 This program is meant for active adults, ages 60 and up.
 Participants come together for weekly rehearsals, engage in light stretching and warm-up exercises, learn good vocal technique, and practice about 10 songs per session.
 The exercises are designed to increase stamina and improve balance, posture, and breathing.
 The conductor provides or makes his own arrangements of 9-10 songs per session, all fitting a common theme and ranging in difficulty from pieces sung in unison to selections in four-part harmony.
 The singers even learn a song in a foreign language each session to help improve memory and articulation!
 Overall, the program fosters friendships and laughter.
 Members do not need to audition and they don't need to know how to read music.
 Silvertones experience the pure joy of making music.

 The Silvertones meet from mid-March through mid-November, in a series of three 10-week sessions.
 Weekly rehearsals are on Tuesdays, from 9:30 to 11:00 AM, at Christ United Methodist Church, located at 301 E. Drake, Fort Collins.
 The Silvertones do not meet in December, January, and February.
-The spring 2018 season will start on March 6, 2018.
+The summer 2018 season will start on June 19.
 You may register by contacting the Larimer Chorale at firstname.lastname@example.org or at 970-416-9348.
 Dues are $35 for each 10-week session.
 If you cannot afford this, please ask the staff for a scholarship request form.

 How is the Program Funded?

-We receive a sponsorship from the AARP and grant from the City of Fort Collins Fort Fund.
-Member dues and community donations allow us to meet the budget.
-We are also grateful to the Rotary Club of Fort Collins for providing a generous grant in support of our music library.
+We receive a sponsorship from the AARP and grants from the City of Fort Collins Fort Fund and the Anschutz Family Foundation.
+Member dues, community donations, and income from tickets sales help us cover the remaining expenses.
+We are also grateful to the Rotary Club of Fort Collins for providing a generous grant several years ago in support of our music library.